caldwell619/react-spring/README.md

 - Run `npm run start` to ensure that the React App was installed correctly
     - The `frontend/` app runs on `http://localhost:3000`
 <br>

 Our React app is now running.
 Swell.
 Now to configure the proxy for development

 #### Configuration
-By default, our app running on `http://localhost:30000` will not communicate with our backend.
+By default, our app running on `http://localhost:30000` will not communicate with our backend due to them not being on the same port.
 <br>

-For more information on `CORS`, check out this link.
+For more information on `CORS`, check out [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 <br>

 For our purposes, we are going to proxy requests.
 This essentially _tricks_ Spring into thinking the requests are coming from itself
 <br>
 - In the `frontend/` directory, find and open the `package.json` file
 - Anywhere in the file (preferably towards the bottom), add the line `"proxy": "http://localhost:8080"`
     - Ensure that you put a comma after this line
-- This will proxy and `fetch()` requests to the port our Spring application is running on
+- This will proxy all `fetch()` requests to the port our Spring application is running on
     - If you want to run your Spring application on a different port, change the above to the desired port
 <hr>

-### Spring Configuraton
+### Spring Configuration
 This project is loaded without a `JPA` dependancy.
 If using MySQL, follow _this_ guide

 #### Setup